Pre-supernova O-C shell mergers could produce more $^{44}\mathrm{Ti}$ than the explosion: Results

-The range of predicted pre-explosive yields in our mixing scenarios for \sodium[22], \titanium[44], and \chromium[51] are comparable or larger than the explosive yields of all massive star models in the NuGrid data set.
-Our pre-explosive yields of \iron[59], \iron[60], and \zinc[65] are also comparable or larger than many of the explosive yields in the NuGrid data set. \Tab{ti_ritter} in \Appendix{appendix_explosive_yields} shows that explosive nucleosynthesis dominates \titanium[44] yields in the NuGrid data set except for the \unit{15}{\Msun}, $Z=0.02$ model and the \unit{20}{\Msun}, $Z=0.01$ model as the only two models where pre-explosive yields of \titanium[44] are comparable to the explosion.
-Notably the other two models with \oxygen[]-\carbon[] shell mergers do not show significant pre-explosive production of \titanium[44], but could do so if 3D mixing effects were included as in this work.
+The range of predicted pre-explosive yields in our mixing scenarios for \sodium[22], \titanium[44], and \chromium[51] are comparable or larger than the explosive yields of all massive star models in the NuGrid data set for both mass cuts.
+The pre-explosive yields of \iron[59] and \iron[60] are also comparable or larger than many of the explosive yields in the NuGrid data set for both mass cuts.